simeonrowsell/simseneca/src/content/work/onboarding-and-expectation-setting.md

 4. Only change the experience after the customer had been connected, avoiding negatively impacting the most business sensitive metric of 'connections'.
 5. Work fast to retain a positive impact/effort outcome

-## Turning problems into solutions
+## Turning observed problems into potential solutions
 <mark>Moving into the solution space meant turning customer insights into problem statements, then turning them on their head into open "how might we" questions.</mark> This revealed five design opportunities.

 1. __How might we__ help customers understand what just happened…